Akash-Zatakia/Shell_Scripts/README.md

 - The script displays a menu with options to add a user, delete a user, list users, or exit the script.
 - Based on the user's choice, the corresponding function is called.

+13. `database_backup.sh`:
+Summary: This script provides a menu-driven interface to perform backups of MySQL, PostgreSQL, and MongoDB databases.
+It allows the user to choose which database they want to back up and prompts for the necessary connection details, such as hostname, username, password, and database name.
+The script defines three main functions.

+Explanation:
+- backup_mysql():
+  Checks if the mysqldump command is available and installs the mysql-client package if it's not.
+  Prompts the user for MySQL database connection details (host, username, password, and database name).
+  Performs a backup of the specified MySQL database using the mysqldump command, creating a SQL dump file in the specified backup directory.
+- backup_postgresql():
+  Prompts the user for PostgreSQL database connection details (host, username, password, and database name).
+  Performs a backup of the specified PostgreSQL database using the pg_dump command, creating a SQL dump file in the specified backup directory.
+- backup_mongodb():
+  Prompts the user for MongoDB database connection details (host, port, and database name).
+  Performs a backup of the specified MongoDB database using the mongodump command, creating a BSON dump in the specified backup directory.

 These scripts demonstrate the use of shell scripting for system monitoring and user account management tasks.
 The `systesm_monitor.sh` script can be scheduled to run periodically using a cron job or a system monitoring tool to alert administrators about high CPU usage.
 The `user_add.sh` script provides a convenient way to manage user accounts from the command line.

 These scripts cover a range of tasks, including file encryption/decryption, network connectivity checks, password generation, remote backup, and system information gathering.
 They demonstrate the use of shell scripting for various system administration and security-related tasks.